nspin/nspin.github.io/src/dynamic/articles/an-elegant-method-for-solving-the-rubiks-cube.md

 Observe that $L$, $L^{-1}$, $R$, and $R^{-1}$ each change the orientation of four corner pieces and replace two edge pieces in the E-slice.
 Furthermore, observe that moves like $RUR^{-1}$ change the orientation of three corner pieces and replace one edge piece in the E-slice.

-Here is one approach to reaching $G_2$: first, place three of the four E-slice edge pieces in the E-slice.
+Here is one approach to reaching $G_2$: First, place three of the four E-slice edge pieces in the E-slice.
 Next, using setup moves in $G_2$ around moves like $RUR^{-1}$ (choosing those which affect only the E-slice slot which is not filled with an E-slice piece) flip all but three corner pieces, being careful not to insert the final E-slice piece.
 Finally, setup to one last $RUR^{-1}$-like move to flip the last three corners and insert the last E-slice piece.

 This step can be tricky.
 Like a puzzle(!).